European banks struggle to solve toxic shipping debt problem

 "There is probably about $150 billion of distressed bank debt stuck with mainly European banks -- mainly German -- that has still got to be de-gorged from the system," said Michael Parker, global industry head for shipping with Citigroup.

 Large banks that once had a big role in the industry, such as Britain's Royal Bank of Scotland (RBS), are pulling out.
-Some more specialist lenders, such as Germany's HSH Nordbank, are still working through their legacy loans.
+Some more specialist lenders, such as Germany's HSH Nordbank [HSH.UL], are still working through their legacy loans.

 Ratings agency Moody's said in June it expected further losses as problem shipping loans continue to mount, possibly affecting banks' profitability and capital in 2017 and potentially beyond.